-This year we are once again using the application platform, Submittable, which can be accessed at: https://bigideascontest.submittable.com/login If you participated in the pre-proposal round in November 2021, the process is the same as before.
+This year we are using a new application platform, Submittable, which we expect will improve and streamline the application and review process.
+The Submittable judging portal can be accessed at: https://bigideascontest.submittable.com/login

+If you participated in the pre-proposal round in November 2022, the process is the same as before.